Woman walking along a rocky coastal path, featured on apraxia-informed OT services homepage

 Erin has built her work around paying close attention to the people she supports and learning to recognize communication in all its forms.
 What is the body trying to communicate?
 What happens when we stop treating behavior as the whole story?
 What becomes possible when we slow down, presume competence, and truly pay attention to the person we’re supporting?
 Those questions shape the way Erin teaches and coaches, helping families and support teams recognize the motor challenges that are so often missed.

-Core Values
+Our Core Values

 Our values shape everything we do—from the way we support our clients to how we show up in our community.
-Behind every therapy session, every course, and every connection we build, there’s a purpose.
+Behind every training session, every course, and every connection we build, there’s a purpose.

 Our San Diego & Long Beach Support Team